 Once you’ve received your NIF, you’ll need to fill out this form stating that you’re starting a new tax activity and submit it to your local tax office, which you can find on the Portuguese Tax Agency’s online portal (Portal das Finanças).

-Who has to pay tax in Portugal?
+Who has to pay taxes in Portugal?

 So, how do you know if you’re considered a taxpayer in Portugal?
 Your tax liability as an expat depends on your residency status, which is defined by how much time you spend living and working in Portugal each year.